Tree & Shrub Disease

 Most were effective, one wasn't, as summarized in the following table:

-The fact that many fungicides were effective seems to imply that this disease is a fungus
+The fact that several fungicides were so effective seems to imply that this disease is a fungus

 |Chemical Name ||Product Name ||Effective? ||Type |